ZeeshanKhan2000/react-virtualR/README.md

+Here’s the revised description for your GitHub README file, formatted for easy access:

-### React Virtual R
+React Virtual R

-The **React Virtual R** website is a modern, fast, and responsive platform built using **React.js** and styled with **Tailwind CSS**.
+The React Virtual R website is a modern, fast, and responsive platform built using React.js and styled with Tailwind CSS.
 It leverages React’s powerful component-based architecture to deliver dynamic and efficient user interfaces, while Tailwind CSS provides a highly customizable and responsive design framework.
 The combination of these technologies ensures a sleek and performant experience across devices.

-You can check out the live website here: [React Virtual R](https://react-virtual-r.vercel.app/)
+You can check out the live website here: React Virtual R

 # React + Vite